rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ## Executive Summary

+This portfolio demonstrates my capability to leverage data science and machine learning to solve complex cybersecurity challenges.
+As a futurist and strategic thinker, I anticipate technological trends and develop proactive solutions to address emerging cybersecurity needs.
+This portfolio highlights my journey through various projects and methodologies, illustrating my readiness to enhance the security posture of large organizations by staying ahead of technological trends.

-This portfolio demonstrates the strategic importance of data science in enhancing cybersecurity measures within a Fortune 100 organization.
-Through a series of completed and proposed projects aligned with the NIST Cybersecurity Framework, the report highlights how advanced analytical techniques can address the key responsibilities of a security team.
-The portfolio showcases practical applications of data science in areas such as threat detection, incident response, risk management, and compliance, illustrating how these approaches can improve the organization's security posture and resilience against cyber threats.
-It also invites collaboration on innovative future projects.
+Through a series of completed and proposed projects aligned with the NIST Cybersecurity Framework, this portfolio showcases practical applications of data science in threat detection, incident response, risk management, and compliance.
+It also invites collaboration on innovative future projects, aiming to drive strategic initiatives and enhance organizational resilience against cyber threats.

 ## Table of Contents
 1. [Introduction](#1-introduction)